go-gorm/playground/README.md

 # GORM Playground

-GORM Playground can be used to play GORM and reports issues, if you encounter a bug in GORM, please report it at [https://github.com/go-gorm/gorm/issues](https://github.com/go-gorm/gorm/issues) with the Playground Pull Request's link
+GORM Playground can be used to easily try out GORM and to aid in reporting issues.

+If you encounter a bug in GORM, please open a pull request in the [Playground](https://github.com/go-gorm/playground) first showing detailed examples of the bug then open an issue at [https://github.com/go-gorm/gorm/issues](https://github.com/go-gorm/gorm/issues) with the Playground Pull Request's link.

 [![test status](https://github.com/go-gorm/playground/workflows/tests/badge.svg?branch=master "test status")](https://github.com/go-gorm/playground/actions)